 Blazor stores the state of the form in an EditContext instance.
 The <EditForm> component creates an EditContext implicitly.
 You can also create your own EditContext if you need more control over the validation lifecycle.

-The EditContext exposes multiple methods and events to handle the validation:
+The EditContext exposes several methods and events to manage validation:

 When the validation is requested, you can use a ValidationMessageStore object to store error messages.
 Components such as <ValidationSummary> and <ValidationMessage> use this object to get the validation messages and display them.